Planning permission advice for householders

 Householder Enquiry Service

-Whilst we recommend that you use the Planning Portal in the first instance, for a fee of £30 (£25+VAT) you can use this discretionary service to check if your proposal can be carried out as a permitted development (and if you need to follow the neighbour consultation scheme for larger single storey rear extensions and which cannot be used retrospectively) or if you would need to apply for planning permission.
-Please note that the fee for this service will be £31.20 from the 1 October 2015.
+Whilst we recommend that you use the Planning Portal in the first instance, for a fee of £31.20 (fee includes VAT) you can use this discretionary service to check if your proposal can be carried out as a permitted development (and if you need to follow the neighbour consultation scheme for larger single storey rear extensions and which cannot be used retrospectively) or if you would need to apply for planning permission.

 To use this service please complete the Householder planning enquiry form[pdf - 375kb] and return it with the fee (cheques can be made payable to South Tyneside Council).